Charles Caryl Coleman: Capri

 In 1870, he converted the guesthouse of the former convent of Santa Teresa into Villa Narcissus.
 A part of the villa was dedicated to a "palace of art" with antiquities and his own paintings.
-Coleman, a friend of prominent Dr. Allan McLane Hamilton, a grandson of Treasury Secretary Alexander Hamilton, found Villa Narcissus, a villa near his, for Hamilton in 1894.
+One of Coleman's friends, Dr. Allan McLane Hamilton, a grandson of Treasury Secretary Alexander Hamilton, lived for a short time in Villa Castello, a villa near Villa Narcissus.

-Villa Narcissus was later purchased from him by Rose O'Neill, his friend and also an American artist.
-O'Neill permitted Coleman to live out the remainder of his days there, and he remained at the Villa until his death in 1928.
+Villa Narcissus was later partly purchased from him by Rose O'Neill, his friend and also an American artist; he gave her the other half.
+O'Neill, who is famous for having invented the Kewpie Doll, permitted Coleman to live out the remainder of his days there, and he remained at the Villa until his death in 1928.

 Personal life

 In 1875, Coleman married Mary Edith Grey Alsager (d.
 1906), who worked with the Red Cross during the Franco-Prussian War of 1870, treating both French and German soldiers.
 They did not have any children and Mary predeceased him.

 In his June 1916 will, he bequeathed all of his estate in a life trust fund for the benefit of his brother, Caryl Coleman (d.
 1930).
 The will further dictates that after his brother's death, the estate shall go to his friend, Mrs. Rose O'Neill Wilson, of Saugatuck, Connecticut.
 In the event that Mrs. Wilson died before his brother, the property goes to Anita Vedder (1873–1954), the daughter of his friend Elihu Vedder of Capri.
 In the event all predeceased him, the estate would go to the American Academy in Rome.